Concerts in the Park

 Location: Riverside (Around Grand Palace)

-On the 9th of November the Chao Praya River will play host to the Royal Barge Procession, an ancient tradition revived by current King Bhumibol Adulyadej.
+Every year the Chao Praya River plays host to the Royal Barge Procession, an ancient tradition revived by the late King Bhumibol Adulyadej.
 A very unusual site, these barges have only made an appearance 16 times in the last 65 years.
 52 boats are taking part in celebration of the King’s 85th Birthday this year, and the event will start at 15:00 from near the Rama VIII Bridge, ending at Wat Arun at 16:00.
 You can book tickets, or try and find a spot along the river, although the popularity of the royal family means that prime viewing spots will taken from early morning.
 There are also two full dress rehearsals on the 2nd and 6th of November if you can’t make the official event.

 Location: All waterways in Bangkok, Nationwide

 Every year, Loy Krathong falls on the full-moon night of the twelfth lunar month (usually in November), when rivers are filled to the brim and the moon shines at its brightest.
-Thais gather along the river banks with their lit ‘krathongs’ (vessels made of banana trunks or polystyrene), then release them down the river.
-Well into the night, the rivers glitter underneath the moonlight, as flickering candles send a thousand pinpoints of light far into the horizon.
-This sight, many would say, is truly magical.
-Read More...
+Thais gather along the river banks with their lit ‘krathongs’ (vessels made of banana trunks Read More...

 Trooping of the Colours